-All applications must be made via an online form by Friday 29th November 2019.
-The form will be live from Friday 8th November 2019.
+All applications must be made via our online form by Monday 30th November 2020.
+The form will be live from Sunday 1st November 2020.

 Please note that all applicants will receive a confirmation email after completing the application form.
 If you do not receive this email from SWCHS please contact firstname.lastname@example.org

-Please ensure that your course choices meet the subject and course criteria (see ‘How to Choose your Courses’ on page 21 and ‘Course Tables’ on pages 22-23 of the 2020 Prospectus).
+Please ensure that your course choices meet the subject and course criteria (see ‘How to Choose your Courses’ on page 7 and ‘Table of Subjects’ on pages 8-9 of the 2021 Prospectus).

 Photography and Music Academy Applications

 If you are applying for Photography and/or Music Academy, please submit a separate letter of application.
 Students applying for Photography need to select A-Level Photography as one of their course choices, as well as applying by letter.
 Please refer to guidelines – see link at the top of the online application form.

 Completing the Application Form

 Reasons for Subjects Chosen